Skip to main content

 You're paying $1500/month for SEO services, seeing good results, but wondering if you can maintain the momentum yourself.
 The short answer: it depends on your business type, time availability, and willingness to learn.

 Local businesses with established rankings often have the best chance at successful DIY transitions.
 E-commerce sites in competitive markets face steeper challenges.
 Before making the switch, honestly assess your situation.
+And when you do go DIY, the free auto SEO tool that replaces the agency dashboard lets your AI audit any page — no monthly retainer required.

 When You Can Successfully Go DIY